Satam al-Suqami

-Al-Suqami had been a law student until he was recruited into al-Qaeda along with Majed Moqed, another hijacker, and traveled to Afghanistan where he would be chosen to participate in the 9/11 attacks.
+Al-Suqami was recruited into al-Qaeda around 1999, along with his friend Majed Moqed, who was one of the hijackers of American Airlines Flight 77.
+He traveled to Taliban-controlled Afghanistan where he would be chosen to participate in the 9/11 attacks.

 He arrived in the United States in April 2001.
 On September 11, 2001, al-Suqami boarded American Airlines Flight 11 and participated in the hijacking of the plane so that it could be crashed into the North Tower of the World Trade Center as part of the coordinated attacks.
-He died along with all other people on the flight.
+He is believed to have perpetrated the first fatality of the attacks in killing passenger Daniel Lewin in the process of hijacking the plane.
+Al-Suqami died along with everyone else on the plane on impact with the North Tower.